dvidelabs/flatcc/README.md

 aligned fields.

-NOTE: as of August 2024 it has been discovered that C++ writer code has been aligning empty vectors to the size field only, even if elements where larger, like the double type of size 8.
+NOTE: as of August 2024 it has been discovered that C++ writer code has been aligning empty vectors to the size field only, even if elements require greater alignment like the double type which requires 8.
 This would cause the FlatCC verifier to (correctly) reject these vectors because it would result in an invalid C pointer type on some architectures.
 However, because this has been in effect for over 10 years, the consensus is to have verifiers tolerate this behaviour even if C++ will eventually fix this issue.
-The FlatCC verifier will be updated to accept such buffers by default with a compile time flag to enforce the strict behaviour as well.
+The FlatCC verifier has been updated to accept such buffers by default with an optional compile time flag to enforce the strict behaviour as well (`FLATCC_ENFORCE_ALIGNED_EMPTY_VECTORS`).
 In principle the misaligned vectors can lead potentially lead to undefined behaviour in agressively optimized C compilers.
-As of now it appears to be safe to read such buffers on common platforms and it is preferably to avoid additional runtime reader overhead to deal with this.
-For more, see [FlatCC #287], [Google Flatbuffers #8374].
+As of now it appears to be safe to read such buffers on common platforms and it is preferable to avoid additional runtime reader overhead to deal with this.
+For more, see [FlatCC #287], [Google Flatbuffers #8374], [FlatCC #289].

 ### Potential Name Conflicts